readthedocs/ethicalads.io/content/pages/vs-dev-ad-networks.md

 The code behind other networks is proprietary and incredibly complex.
 This is because there is a large amount of time being spent trying to figure out exactly who you are and how to target you with an ad.

 With EthicalAds, our code is both simple and open source.
-You can look at our [ethical ad server](https://github.com/readthedocs/ethical-ad-server/) and [ethical ad client](https://github.com/readthedocs/ethical-ad-client/) on GitHub. **You can read the exact logic we use to select that ads that show on your website**, because we don't need complex tracking logic.
+You can look at our [ethical ad server](https://github.com/readthedocs/ethical-ad-server/) and [ethical ad client](https://github.com/readthedocs/ethical-ad-client/) on GitHub.
+You can read the exact logic we use to select that ads that show on your website, because we don't need complex tracking logic.

 ## **Join today**: Ready to take the next step?